 If the sensor detects an obstruction in the way, the issue is simple.
 When the power source is interrupted by a tripped circuit breaker or low battery, gates won’t close.
 Changing the batteries or servicing the remote control or keypad may be necessary if it stops working.
 Likewise, automatic gates stop if something mechanical gets jammed or the motor burns out, such as the swing arms or rollers.
 Replacing a burned-out motor typically ranges from $210 to $675.

 - What is the average lifespan of an automatic gate opener?

 There is a range of life expectancy in motors that power driveway gate systems, depending on the conditions under which they are used and how well they are maintained.
 The manufacturer’s warranty may cover repairs if your opener fails when it’s relatively new.

 Count On Us For Gate Repair Services

 Keeping your home and business secure requires professional gate repair.
 Our gate automation, repair, and installation experts are just a phone call away.
 With our prompt response, you can be assured that you will receive quick repairs, maintenance requests, or annual inspections.
 Get a quote or learn more about our electric gate repair services near you today by calling our electric gate experts.

-Contact us today for FREE maintenance contract quotes or FREE advice on automatic gates.
-TEL: (833) 210-3772
+Contact us today for FREE maintenance contract quotes or FREE advice on automatic gates at (833) 210-3772